reedsy/challenges/node-fullstack.md

 Describe, in a general way, how would you approach the implementation of such feature, namely on how documents and versions would be persisted in data.
-Note that documents are expected to grow significantly in size.
+Note that documents are expected to grow significantly in content size.
 (Again, feel free to include any diagram or image you deem useful to support your explanation.)

 ## Question 4 - Document Conversion Queuing Service